cameron-yee/callandor/README.md

 ### Data Entry

-To enter data, add objects to `src/data/budget.json`, `src/data/incomes.json`, and `src/data/purchases.json`.
+To enter data, add objects to `src/data/budget.json`, `src/data/incomes.json`, `src/data/purchases.json`, and optionally `src/data/recurring.json`.
 The data format is used to render components, so make sure to keep all the field names the same.
 The dashboard information is based on data in these three files.